metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 #### _Key Injuries_

 Clyde Edwards-Helaire being on injured reserve as really hurt the Chiefs rushing attack.
 That being said, it's a reality they've been dealing with now for a couple weeks, so perhaps Reid will find ways to adjust.
 Aside from that, Kansas is healthy.
+Chris Jones is dealing with some issues, but his status hasn't really been called into question yet.

 I can't say the same about the Giants though.
 Kenny Golladay and Saquon Barkley are out.
 The good news is that Sterling Shepard and Kadarius Toney have a real chance to play.
-Having Toney back in tandem with Shepard can really open up a new dimension of this offense, so long as the Clapper puts them both to good use.
+Having Toney back in tandem with Shepard can really open up a new dimension for this offense, so long as the Clapper puts both men to good use.

 #### _History_